By Brian Autry, Chris Barr, & Christopher Young

 In 1933, President Franklin D. Roosevelt signed an executive order transferring Chickamauga and Chattanooga National Military Park from the War Department to the National Park Service.
-This new designation would ensure that the site would be managed in a way that would promote preservation and public education, as opposed to military operations.
-In less than a decade, the nation would be forced to confront a new challenge – one that would once again lead American soldiers onto Chickamauga Battlefield.
+This new designation ensured the site’s management focused on promoting preservation and public education, as opposed to military operations.
+In less than a decade, the nation faced a new challenge that once again led American soldiers onto Chickamauga Battlefield.

 At Chickamauga, WACs underwent basic training before moving on to more advanced training in their individual specialties.
 The War Department filmed a WAC recruitment video at Fort Oglethorpe, and by the end of the war, around 50,000 women had trained at the post, including some members of the segregated 6888th Postal Battalion – the only all black WAC unit to deploy overseas.
 Women who served here at Chickamauga at World War II served our country with distinction – among the women who passed through the gates of the Third WAC Training Center were Purple Heart recipients and thousands who served at or near the front lines.
 Some of Chickamauga’s WACs gave the last full measure of devotion and are today buried in American cemeteries in France.